sourcegraph/devx-scratch/2022/sg/log.snb.md

 **This log should be in reverse chronological order.**

 ## 2022-06-13
+- ## 2022-06-29

+@burmudar I've been going round and round with the markdown diff rendering.
+First it was rendering ok as an annotation but then on the buildkite job output we saw a bunch of terminal escape codes.
+So I fixed that by not rendering terminal output as markdown again.
+Simultaneously, I was also doing the printing of annotations when you do `sg ci status`, which was coincidentally also how I noticed this problem in the beginning.
+I thought the diff rendering was fixed but once the annotation work landed in main and I tried it out ... the diff rendering problem just got shifted to a new place!

+So the diff was rendering right on:

+* buildkite job output
+* buildkite annotation output

+Even though the annotation was rendering ok on the buildkite UI it wasn't on the terminal once you did `sg ci status`.
+It was rendering what looked like markdown but with a bunch of terminal escape codes.
+I couldn't understand this initially since I thought (mistakenly) that the markdown was being produced by sg with `WriteMarkdown` and `WriteCode`.
+After loads of testing, it dawned on me. `WriteMarkdown` and `WriteCode` do not produce markdown source!
+They RENDER markdown!
+Now this started making a lot more sense as to why we were getting all those terminal escape codes on our annotation!
+The fix now seemed a bit more obvious that before.

+Previously, `gogenerate` would write the diff output with `WriteCode(output, "diff")` which would produce a nice coloured diff.
+We could achieve the same affect by adding the cli option `--color=always`.
+This has two positive affects (1) we still get a coloured diff (2) the `gogenerate` method now only has to write it's terminal output to the screen with no additional parsing / escaping.
+Therefore, a gogenerate callee will now get the same as `git diff --colour=always` where previously the would've gotten a coloured diff interpreted by markdown.
+I think removing the markdown interpretation of a diff makes sense, since it's up to the callee of gogenerate if the output needs to be altered / rendered differently.
+I was true to a degree before, but now printing the output unaltered it's definitely true.

+- ## 2022-06-13

 @burmudar I've been implementing a feedback command on sg and I've encountered some  unexpected weirdness/complexity